uthcode/learntosolveit/source/python.rst

         Rough Notes.

-memoryview was creating a read-write object when using with a buffered IO interface. test_bdb was failing due to non-ascii characters. test_urllib and test_urllib2 resource failing warning.
+memoryview was creating a read-write object when using with a buffered IO interface. test_bdb was failing due to non-ascii characters.  test_urllib2 resource failing warning.
 Python does not exit with proper return code on SIGINT. test_trace is broken.
 Consistency in unittest assert methods.
 FancyURLOpener is struct when trying to open a redirected url.
 ZipFile with encoded file name has some problems. peephole optimizer to reverse store/unstore instead of pack/unpack.
 Wrong powerpc defined in ceval. unittest